'Traitors' of Justice and Graphic Ethnography

 This event is part of the Arts and Justice series, in which all speakers’ interrogations are timely explorations of religious freedom and the freedom of speech.
 How does the State condone, facilitate, and encourage religion, class, and caste based carceral violence?
 What is the role of the Arts in visibilizing this violence?
 This series builds on the Stanford Arts Institute’s program on carceral justice and takes the conversation to South Asia.

-If you need a disability-related accommodation, please contact email@example.com.
+If you need a disability-related accommodation, please contact southasiainfo [at] stanford.edu.
 Requests should be made by April 29th.